 A recipe that has made family, friends, and loyal customers happy for 40 years has to be absolutely amazing!
-And celebrity chef Jet Tila is sharing it with you in his new cook book, 101 Asian Dishes You Need To Cook Before You Die!
+And celebrity chef Jet Tila is sharing his family recipe for Pineapple Fried Rice with you in his new cook book, 101 Asian Dishes You Need To Cook Before You Die!

 To understand Asian cooking you have to understand the philosophy of “yum”.
 Celebrity chef and Asian cooking expert Jet Tila captivated a crowd of enthusiastic food writers and media gathered at Melissa’s Produce with his animated breakdown of what is Yum.
 Yum is an actual Thai word that translates to the perfect balance of tastes, and, not surprisingly, Thai dishes are known for their sublime balance of all five tastes: sweet, sour, salty, bitter, and umami, usually achieved with palm sugar, lime, tamarind, and fish sauce.

 Growing up in LA’s Thai Town, Jet learned the ancient traditions of Asian cuisine from his Cantonese grandmother and by working at this family’s famed Bangkok Market, the first Thai market to open in the U.S. So Jet knows a thing or two about authentic Asian cuisine and delivered an energetic and humorous account of his early years in Los Angeles up to how he landed his first gig with Food Network battling Morimoto on Iron Chef America.